fhaer/amplius/README.md

 ```
 Usage: amplius.py <command> [argument]*

-Amplius a user interface for creating and verifying attested multi-protocol links (AMPL).
+Amplius is a user interface for creating and verifying attested multi-protocol links (AMPL).
 The prototype supports the transfer clients IPFS, Git, and HTTP.

 <command> is one of the following attestation, identity_acc, or transfer commands.